nikolasnjerve/Plover__Vipe/README.rst

 Vipe (Norwegian stenography system) support for Plover.

-It remaps W to W and Z to N. I have also added some simple ortography rules.
+It remaps W to V and Z to N. I have also added some simple ortography rules.